kaohl/masters-thesis-software-evaluation/README.md

 See also the [refactoring framework](https://github.com/kaohl/alfine-refactoring) and the [build framework](https://github.com/kaohl/daivy).

 > [!NOTE]
-> Future or derived works should reference the thesis, which provides context for this work, and links to all repositories.
+> Derived works should reference the thesis, which provides context for this work, and links to all repositories.

 # Java Performance Evaluation Framework
 The evaluation framework utilizes the refactoring framework and the build framework, linked above, to provide the infrastructure required to study the impact of Java refactoring on execution performance.